-Tom Horne was born in Scotland, Missouri in 1861.
-At the age of 14 he ran way from home and headed west.
-He is described as being broad shouldered, over 6′ tall, with a lean and muscular frame, generally handsome but having a prominent nose and small penetrating eyes.
-Some said that he could “stare a hole straight through you.”
-His demeanor was usually quiet and mild mannered.
+Tom Horn was born in Scotland, Missouri in 1861.
+At the age of 14, he ran away from home and headed west.
+He is described as being broad-shouldered, over 6' tall, with a lean and muscular frame, and generally handsome but having a prominent nose and small penetrating eyes.
+Some said that he could "stare a hole straight through you."
+His demeanor was usually quiet and mild-mannered.

 ARIZONA DAYS

-Tom Horne arrived in Arizona in 1875 and worked as a teamster, driving a stage between Santa Fe and Prescott.
-At the age of 16 he went to work as an apprentice for the famed Army scout Al Sieber.
+Tom Horn arrived in Arizona in 1875 and worked as a teamster, driving a stage between Santa Fe and Prescott.
+At the age of 16, he went to work as an apprentice for the famed Army scout Al Sieber.
 During his time with Sieber and the Apaches, Horne learned how to survive in the harsh frontier and how to stalk an adversary.

-After the conclusion of the Apache Wars Horne prospected and ranched in the Globe area.
+After the conclusion of the Apache Wars Horn prospected and ranched in the Globe area.
 During this period he gained a reputation as a champion class calf roper.

 When the Pleasant Valley War (Graham-Tewskbury feud) broke out in 1887 Horne found himself caught in the middle.
 He denied taking the side of either party, but some claim Tom was a participant.